Hynexly

 On the surface, the headline numbers are dramatic.
 The EIA's overview table now shows an average Brent crude oil spot price of $96 per barrel in 2026, a U.S. retail gasoline price of $3.70 per gallon, a Henry Hub natural gas price of $3.67 per million British thermal units, and U.S. LNG gross exports of 17 billion cubic feet per day.
 In the body of the report, the EIA goes further and says Brent averaged $103/b in March and is expected to peak at $115/b in 2Q26, while gasoline approaches $4.30/gal in April and diesel moves above $5.80/gal.

-For energy investors, the practical takeaway is that the report is really describing a chain reaction: constrained Gulf oil flows, upward revisions to Brent and retail fuels, and a parallel tightening in LNG markets that keeps U.S. export assets running close to full tilt.
+For market readers, the practical takeaway is that the report is really describing a chain reaction: constrained Gulf oil flows, upward revisions to Brent and retail fuels, and a parallel tightening in LNG markets that keeps U.S. export assets running close to full tilt.
 That is a much more useful framing than reading the STEO as a one-line bullish or bearish signal.

-This Is a Conflict Scenario, Not a Clean Base Case
+This STEO Is a Scenario Map, Not a Clean Base Case

 The report is explicit about the setup.
 In its overview discussion, the EIA says oil flows through the Strait of Hormuz remain limited and that Iraq, Saudi Arabia, Kuwait, the UAE, Qatar, and Bahrain collectively shut in 7.5 million barrels per day of crude production in March.
 It then says shut-ins rise to 9.1 million b/d in April before gradually falling.